 Ethics Title Card

-The use of imaging cases was approved by the University of British Columbia Providence Health Care Research Ethics Board and participants provided written informed consent before the imaging
+This research has been approved by the University of British Columbia Providence Health Care Research Ethics Board and participants provided written informed consent prior to imaging.
 Protocol

-To begin, click on images, followed by masks in the desired image visualization software to verify the image and mask the orientation matches for all CT (C-T), H (hydrogen), and Xenon-129 files [1].
+To begin, open images, followed by masks in the desired image visualization software to verify the image and mask the orientation matches for all CT (C-T), H (pro-ton), and Xenon-129 (zee-non) files [1].

-SCREEN: Images being clicked, followed by masks and orientation matches being masked.
+SCREEN: Open being clicked to open images, followed by masks and orientation of images and masks being reviewed with scrolling.
+In this case, mask files are already .nii file format by default.
+Showing CT only for demonstration.

-Then, Save the image DICOMs (Dye-coms) and single-label as Neuroimaging Informatics Technology Initiative files in the same folder as reg.py (reg-P-Y) [1-TXT].
+Then, Save the image DICOMs (Dye-coms) and single-label masks as NIfTI (nif-tee) files in the same folder as the reg.py (reg-dot-pie) file [1-TXT].

-SCREEN: Save being selected and DICOM image and NIfTI, *.nii being saved in reg.py folder TXT: NIfTI: Neuroimaging Informatics Technology Initiative files (.nii)
+SCREEN: Save being selected and images and masks being saved as NIfTI, *.nii in folder also containing reg.py file TXT: NIfTI: Neuroimaging Informatics Technology Initiative files (.nii)

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20208433